ionic-team/capacitor-site/blog/how-capacitor-works.md

 ![Basic Capacitor Diagram](/assets/img/blog/how-capacitor-works/basic.png)

-But that's pretty simplistic, if we zoom in a bit and bring in your app code, we see that Capacitor is made up up a few individual components:
+But that's pretty simplistic, if we zoom in a bit and bring in your app code, we see that Capacitor is made up of a few individual components:

 ![Zoomed Capacitor App](/assets/img/blog/how-capacitor-works/zoomed.png)